divijg19/Peony/README.md

 ### Cognitive Units (CUs)

-The fundamental object in Peony.
+The fundamental object in `Peony`.

 A Cognitive Unit can represent: